PBRjr/obsidian-eberron-notes/Campaign Notes/Story/All Arcs.md

 ##### Act 2: The City of Towers
 - *Overview:* An exploration of the morally gray city
 - Important story beats:
-	- [ ] Geralt's schematics were written by his parents in an ancient
+	- [ ] Geralt learns about his parent's original vision for the Steelhardt
+	- [ ] Draven hears stories of his past heroism and starts having dreams about his training with Varyn in addition t
+	- [ ]